sindre-frisvold-git/redis-docs/docs/guide/performance.md

 ## Hardware

 Make sure that your servers have good network latency and fast CPUs with large caches.
-If you have multiple CPU cores, consuder running multiple Redis instances on a single server.
+If you have multiple CPU cores, consider running multiple Redis instances on a single server.

 See
 [Factors impacting Redis performance](https://redis.io/topics/benchmarks#factors-impacting-redis-performance)